How To Keep You and Your Guests Safe on Thanksgiving

 How To Stay Safe on Thanksgiving

-Following the below safety tips for Thanksgiving can help keep your family safe and lower the odds that you will need to file a costly homeowners insurance claim.
+Following the below tips to stay safe on Thanksgiving can help you protect your family and lower the odds that you will need to file a costly homeowners insurance claim.

 thanksgiving safety tips infographic